palexandrite/palexandrite/README.md

 My name is Alexander Bulatov.

-I have a profesioncy in JavaScript, PHP, Yii2, Laravel, ReactJS, Apache, bush.
+I have profesioncy in JavaScript, PHP, Yii2, Laravel, ReactJS, Apache, bush.

 But I have never stoped to deep in learning 🦸‍♂️ what I have learnt thus far.